Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Introduction

 \section{Introduction}

-Battery energy storage system (BESS) is considered as a potential solution to the global warming problem due to its fast and steady response, controllability, and environmental friendliness \cite{farakhor2023novel}.
-The BESS mainly includes four parts: battery system, battery management system, power conversion system, and energy management system \cite{divya2009battery}.
-The battery system is the core unit of BESS to store electrical energy.
-However, the thermal runaway of battery systems may lead to serious safety incidents \cite{sun2022novel}, which have impeded the rapid advancement of BESS and posed threats to the safety of people's lives and property. \cite{wei2022multiscale,sattarzadeh2021thermal}.
-Therefore, there is an urgent need for an effective abnormality detection and localization method for the BESS.
+Numerous industrial processes, such as chemical reactions, heat exchangers, and fluid dynamics systems, can be described by distributed parameter systems (DPSs) \cite{christofides2002nonlinear}, wherein the input, output, and process variables vary spatially and temporally \cite{chen2021modified}.
+Early internal abnormalities in the DPS, if not promptly identified and addressed, may evolve into uncontrollable failures \cite{feng2016online}.
+Such failures can escalate, leading to serious safety incidents that not only disrupt the process but also pose significant risks to personnel and equipment.
+Therefore, understanding and monitoring these early signs are critical in preventing catastrophic outcomes in these complex industrial systems.

-Traditional methods for detecting abnormalities in battery systems can be categorized into model-based methods \cite{wang2019model,xiong2019online,ma2021fault} and data-based approaches \cite{zhou2023distributed,jiang2021data}.
-For model-based methods, the model of the process variables, e.g., terminal voltage and load current, should be derived based on governing equations.
+Traditional methods for detecting abnormalities in DPSs can be categorized into first-principle methods \cite{feng2018detection,wang2019model,xiong2019online} and data-based approaches \cite{feng2022online,jiang2021data}.
+For the first-principle methods, the mathematical models of process variables such as temperature, flow, and air pressure should be derived based on governing equations.
 Then, the measured values of the process variables will be compared with their model-predicted ones.
 If the residual exceeds the preset threshold, an abnormality is considered to have occurred.
 For example, based on the dual-Kalman filter, an open-circuit voltage-based diagnostic model was proposed in \cite{ma2021fault} for the external soft-short circuit for series-connected battery packs.
-However, battery systems are governed by many complex partial differential equations (PDEs) \cite{deng2021reduced,xia2017computationally}, which are difficult to derive accurately in practice.
+However, industrial processes are usually governed by many complex partial differential equations (PDEs) \cite{deng2021reduced,xia2017computationally}, which are difficult to derive accurately in practice.